stevezaluk/Bunix/README.md

 Tell us specifically what that contribution is for.
 Example for syscalls, keyboard drivers, etc.

+# How to boot the system
+To start the system you can compile the necessary dependencies using make, then make run to run it in qemu.

 # Future of Bunix
 This is definitely Fun to Work on and Will improve over time!
 We will have to look and see.